jonniechow/RogueStockBot/README.md

 ### Updates

+v 1.6
+* Updated bot guide to be more helpful
+* Fixed grab bag barbells
+* Included loadable dumbbells and other items

 v 1.5
 * Fixed cerakote options and customizable items such as Monster Utility Bench 2.0
 * Added new items including Australian links